Giannis Antetokounmpo is giving the Milwaukee Bucks one last chance this season

 In this story:

-The NBA's trade deadline came and went, proving to be a rough day for the Miami Heat, the Minnesota Timberwolves, the Golden State Warriors and all their fans in regards to their chase for Milwaukee Bucks superstar Giannis Antetokounmpo.
+The trade deadline proved to be a rough day for the Miami Heat and their fans in regards to their chase for Milwaukee Bucks superstar Giannis Antetokounmpo and, secondarily, Memphis Grizzlies guard Ja Morant.

-The saga will continue, as the two-time MVP plans to make his return to the floor relatively soon and could possibly come to a real conclusion down the line, depending on whether or not Antetokounmpo commits to a four-year, $275 million extension after he's eligible on Oct.
+The saga will continue, as the two-time MVP plans to make his return to the floor relatively soon and could possibly come to a real conclusion down the line, depending on whether or not Antetokounmpo commits to an extension after he's eligible on Oct.
 1.

 Amazon Prime Video's Chris Haynes provided clarity on where the two parties stand now that the Bucks decided to extend their partnership with Antetokounmpo through the rest of the regular season.